jmscslgroup/catvehicle/README.md

 # How to use it

 ## Installing ROS
-* Follow the steps mentioned in the [ROS wiki page](http://wiki.ros.org/noetic/Installation/Ubuntu%C2%A0) on how to install ROS Melodic.
+* Follow the steps mentioned in the [ROS wiki page](http://wiki.ros.org/noetic/Installation/Ubuntu%C2%A0) on how to install ROS Noetic.
 * In addition to that we are required to install some additional ros packages
 ```shell
 sudo apt-get install ros-noetic-velodyne